Chapter 1: Destructive

 Jamie cringed and soon, my expression mirrored hers as she rambled, “C, that would be so much fun, and I’m sure my mom would be down.
 But you know my parents.
 They’re terrible to each other.
 They’ll make your stay less than pleasant.
 You already know I debate going home at night.”
 She watched my shoulders plummet and sent me a small smile, adding, “It would be fun to be roommates, though.
 Just don’t blame me in four months for the trauma of watching a loveless marriage.”

 I sighed, then nodded, trying to cover up my disappointment.
 Jamie’s parents always seemed to be in some state of arguing with each other.
 Staying at her house suddenly seemed as appealing as staying with a stranger.
-I shook the thought out from my head and forced a grin to change my expression.
+I shook the thought out of my head and forced a grin to change my expression.

 “Guess who almost died this morning.”
 I pointed both thumbs back towards myself.
-The bell rang at that very moment, and Jamie grabbed my forearm, dragging me forward.
+The bell rang at that moment, and Jamie grabbed my forearm, dragging me forward.

 “This atta’ be good,” she pressed.
 “Tell me on the way to class.”

 He had wanted to be a writer when he grew up; that was one thing he knew for sure.
 He strived to change the world with literature.
 As a young child, he never imagined he’d become such a careless, absentminded man... if he could even call himself a man.
-Age-wise, eighteen was the supposed number that made one an adult.
+Age-wise, nineteen was the supposed number that made one an adult.
 He certainly didn’t feel like an adult.
 Similarly, as a presumably, full-grown human, his main goal was no longer to be a writer but, instead, to be seen.

 As the years passed him by, his house felt like a foreign place and he, the misguided kid whose life was a continuous loop of the same heedless actions, was an outsider.
 His days seemed to blend together after a while.